jacobvanschenck/jacobvanschenck/README.md

-## 👋🏻 Hi, I’m Jacob
+# 👋🏻 Hi, I’m Jacob
 ## 👨🏼‍💻 A little about me
 Hi 👋🏻 My name is Jacob and I have been building dApps and websites for the past 3 years.

-After 10+ years working for an international missions organization, I decided it was time to come back to my first love of coding.
-It's my mission to create innovative applications that revolutionize the way people interact with technology.
+My short story: 10+ years in Christian non profit leadership and international outreach coordinator.
+I then decided it was time to come back to my first love of coding.

-🧰 Built multiple scaling products from Design -> Deliver
+📈 It's my mission to create innovative applications that revolutionize the way people interact with technology.

+📱 Developed a Capacitor-based mobile application by collaborating with product design teams, increasing our userbase by over 20,000 users

+🌐 Led the development of a web portal an affiliate program using NextJS, resulting in nearly 1,000 new signups

 🤝 Mentored dozens of young people in personal development with clear goals, encouragement and accountability